 Manual for The Ground Gives Way (Release #7)

-This is the manual for The Ground Gives Way Release #7 by BtS (out soon, the manual is being updated before the release).
+This is the manual for The Ground Gives Way Release #7 by BtS (almost, some of it still applies to #6, it will probably not be updated).
 The game and this manual can be found at www.thegroundgivesway.com.
 This manual is continuously updated and should not be considered as a static document.
 In particular it may be updated significantly on each new release.

 The Ground Gives Way (TGGW) is a roguelike game.
 Its main features are: